Forbes Island

-Forbes Island is a floating island near Holland Tract, California, United States.
+Forbes Island is a floating island and event space near Bradford Island, California, United States.
 It was formerly a restaurant, located between Pier 39 and Pier 41 in Fisherman's Wharf, San Francisco.
 It was the only "floating island" restaurant in the Bay Area.
 The restaurant was inspired by Captain Nemo's marine dwelling.
-The restaurant closed in 2017, and the floating platform was moved to its current location at Holland Riverside Marina in Brentwood, California.
+The restaurant closed in 2017, and the floating platform was moved to the Holland Riverside Marina in Brentwood, California.

+In 2023, the floating island reopened as an event space; it is now permanently moored next to private land on Bradford Island, not far from Antioch, California.

 History

 Forbes Island began as a houseboat residence on December 23, 1980, anchored offshore in Richardson Bay near Sausalito in Marin County, California.
 It was created by Forbes Thor Kiddoo, who invested $800,000 in the floating dwelling and built it between 1975 and 1980 using portholes from old vessels, seascape paintings, and a lathe to secure the wooden paneling and pillars.
 It had 15 rooms, three state rooms, a 600-square-foot salon with "fine woods, mirrors, brass, Persian rugs, a fireplace, chess table, grand piano and English pipe organ" and its own wine cellar.
 By the late 1980s, Sausalito residents started to complain that the dwelling was illegally moored.
 A 1987 article in Islands Magazine noted that Kiddoo had intended to sell the houseboat, but it was not until 1991 that the San Francisco Bay Conservation and Development Commission forced him out of Sausalito, due to building regulations.

 After being evicted, Kiddoo applied to moor his barge in Half Moon Bay, but was rejected.
 He anchored it for five years in Antioch, California, and spent time remodelling it before he was given a 15-year renewable lease in San Francisco.
 The island dwelling was relocated and reopened as the Forbes Island restaurant between Pier 39 and Pier 41 in Fisherman's Wharf, San Francisco in 1999.
 The only "floating island" restaurant in the Bay Area, it measured 50 by 100 feet, weighed 700 tons, and had its own palm trees, waterfall, fake fireplace, 55-step lighthouse with Fresnel lens, and Tahitian dining room.
 The portalled dining room was underwater and decorated to resemble the interior of an early 19th-century sailing ship.
 The restaurant had its own wine cellar, which was once a venue for a Tony Bennett concert, as well as a boudoir for women.
 While in San Francisco, its coordinates were 37°48′38.1″N 122°24′44.8″W.

 In 2016, the Island underwent renovation and repair work.
 On April 5, a San Francisco Fire Department fireboat towed the island to the BAE Systems San Francisco Ship Repair Yard at Pier 70 to commence a two-month restoration.
 It was later returned to its location near Pier 39 and was scheduled to reopen on June 15.